unil-lettres/bookstack/README.md

 # Helm

-The Helm charts for this project are available at [https://github.com/unil-lettres/k8s](https://github.com/unil-lettres/k8s), in the ``bookstack`` directory.
+The Helm charts for this project are available at [https://github.com/unil-lettres/k8s](https://github.com/unil-lettres/k8s), in the ``wlett`` directory.